-Thanks to major advantages related to the non-destructive character, ability to measure through glass, speed of analysis and versatility of equipment, NIR is widely used for for process analytical applications.
+Thanks to major advantages related to the non-destructive character, ability to measure through glass, speed of analysis and versatility of the equipment, NIR is widely used for process analytical applications.

-One of the most common challenges for NIR applications is quantitative calibration and interpretation of NIR spectra and data.
-InProcess-LSP works with spectroscopy hardware suppliers and offers extensive experience in NIR and chemometric modelling for at-line and on- or inline PAT solutions for solids and suspensions.
+One of the most common challenges for NIR applications is the quantitative calibration and interpretation of NIR spectra and data.
+InProcess-LSP works with spectroscopy hardware suppliers and offers extensive experience in NIR and chemometric modeling for at-line and on- or inline PAT solutions for solids and suspensions.

 Combine NIR with NanoFlowSizer

-InProcess-LSP can support you developing and implementing your application by making use of time-efficient and proven testing and calibration protocols.
+InProcess-LSP can support you to develop and implement your application by making use of time-efficient and proven testing and calibration protocols.

 Software for specific PAT solutions, commercially available software may not fulfill all requirements for effective operation and data interpretation.
-InProcess-LSP can work with you developing software and user interfaces for specific application areas.
-Starting point of InProcess-LSP is ‘non-exclusivity’ of developed software in order to keep development costs as low as possible for the customer.
+InProcess-LSP can support you to develop software and user interfaces for specific application areas.
+The starting point of InProcess-LSP is the non-exclusivity of developed software in order to keep development costs as low as possible for the customer.

 Inline Blend Uniformity